MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.4 - Password Hashing/README.md

 etc/shadow- hidden file used to store usernames, passwords and some settings remember only root usershave access.

-The actual hashing algorithms are much more complex and do more than just performing arithmetic operations on relatively small numbers.
+The actual hashing algorithms are much more complex and do more than just performing arithmetic operations on relatively small numbers.The data that was hashed, even if you know the algorithm used to generate the hash.

 SALT- method of protecting against Rainbow Table Attacks.